CJBartel/TestStabilityML/README.md

 utils.py is called by analyze.py and plot.py

-/mp_data/ has relevant Materials Project (note hullin.json.tar.gz is a large file that must be unpacked to run from scratch)
+/mp_data/ has relevant Materials Project data

 /ml_data/ has input and output data for all ML models